-FUNCTION PROCEDURE COMMENTS Check Zones Press [★] To view faulted zones when system not ready.
-Display All Descriptors Press and hold [] for 5 seconds Displays all alpha descriptors programmed by installer.
-Arm System Enter code Press arming key desired (AWAY, STAY, INSTANT, MAXIMUM) Arms system in mode selected.
-Disarm System Enter code Press OFF [1] Disarms system and silences alarms.
-Bypass zones Enter code Press BYPASS [6] Enter zone numbers to be bypassed (use 2-digit entries) Bypassed zones are unprotected and will not cause an alarm if violated.
-Quick Bypass Enter code Press BYPASS [6] Press [#] Bypasses all faulted zones automatically.
-Chime Mode Enter code Press CHIME [9] Keypad will sound if doors or windows are violated while system disarmed.
-Test Mode Enter code Sounds alarm sounder and allows sensors to be tested.
-Press TEST [5] View Messages Press and hold [0] for at least 5 seconds.
+FUNCTION PROCEDURE COMMENTS Check Zones Press [].
+To view faulted zones when is system not ready Display All Descriptors Press and hold [] for 5 seconds.
+Displays all alpha descriptors programmed by installer.
+Arm System Enter code.
+Arms system in mode selected.
+Press arming key desired (AWAY, STAY, INSTANT, MAXIMUM).
+NOTE: After pressing the STAY or INSTANT arming key, enter 1, 2 or 3 to arm in the desired STAY or INSTANT mode.
+Disarm System Enter code.
+Press OFF [1].
+Disarms system and silences alarms.
+Bypass Zones Enter code.
+Press BYPASS [6].
+Enter zone numbers to be bypassed (use 3-digit entries).
+Press [] + [].
+Bypassed zones are unprotected and will not cause an alarm if violated.
+Quick Bypass Enter code.
+Press BYPASS [6].
+Press [#].
+Bypasses all faulted zones automatically.
+Group Bypass Enter code.
+Press BYPASS [6].
+Press [].
+Enter Group Number (01-15) Bypasses all zones assigned to the group.
+Chime Mode Enter code.
+Press CHIME [9].
+Keypad will sound if doors or windows are violated while system disarmed.
+Test Mode Enter code.
+Press TEST [5] Activates alarm sounder and allows sensors to be tested.
+View Messages Press and hold [0] for at least 5 seconds.
 Message from central station will appear.
-View User Capabilities Enter user's code Press [] + [] Displays partitions & authority levels assigned to the user.
+View User Capabilities Enter user's code.
+Press [] + [].
+Displays partitions and authority levels assigned to the user.
+GOTO Partition Enter security code.
+Press [].
+Enter partition number (1-8).
+0 returns to default partition.
+Allows a user at one keypad to perform functions in another partition, if that user is authorized to do so.
+Self-Help Press and hold any function key for at least 5 seconds.
+Will display abbreviated instructions for the key pressed.
+Add a User Enter master/manager code.
+Press CODE [8].
+Enter new user's user number.
+Enter code for that user.
+Enter authority for that user in this partition (1-5).
+Follow prompts, 1=Yes, 0=No. Master and Manager level users can add users to the system, each with its own code and authority level.
+Change a User's Code Enter master/manager code.
+Press CODE [8].
+Enter user's 3-digit number.
+Enter new code for that user.
+Press 0 (No) at prompt.
+Master and Manager level users can change their own or other users' codes.